MarkBind/markbind/docs/userGuide/developingASite.md

 | `-s`, `--site-config <file>` | Specify the site config file (default: site.json) |
 | --no-open | Don't open browser automatically. |

-Note: The site config file must be in the root folder.

 Note: Live reload is only supported for the following file types:

 - `.html`